 getting slightly incontinent in her old age.
 This combined with the fact

 that she was never very well house trained (I claim innocence on this part) to

 begin with has made for a few 'accidents' as of late.
 I've made decent

 strides with her training, but I've had to come to grips with the fact that it

 will never be perfect.

-has a plastic layer over the top and it will prevent liquids from being
+has a plastic layer over the top and it will help prevent liquids from being

 retailers will know what padding you are looking for.
-I generally don't
+I don't

 considering in your situation.
 Read more about Carpet Padding - Moisture Barrier Pad